-Varicose veins are damaged veins that have begun to swell, stretch and leak.
-This occurs because the valves in the veins become damaged as a result of this swelling and stretching, allowing flood to flow backwards into the vein, causing further swelling, and sometimes leaking.
-This blood can begin to leak and pool into the surrounding tissues.
+Varicose veins occur when the valves in the veins become damaged as a result of swelling and stretching.
+This allows blood to flow backwards into the vein, causing further swelling, and sometimes leakages.
+These leakages pool into the surrounding tissues, causing varicose veins.

 These veins most commonly appear in the lower legs.
-This is because the veins in this area have the difficult job of pushing blood against gravity towards the heart.
-Long periods of sitting or standing still can slow down blood flow, allowing blood to pool and forcing these veins to work harder to keep blood flowing.
+This is because the veins in this area have to work against gravity to push blood towards the heart.
+Long periods spent sitting or standing still can slow down blood flow, allowing blood to pool and forcing these veins to work harder to keep blood flowing.

-However, in some cases varicose veins appear in other places around the body.
+However, in some cases varicose veins appear in other places around the body, including:

 Varicose veins can sometimes appear on both male and female genitals.

-During pregnancy, women are naturally more prone to varicose veins.
-In some cases, these veins appear on the genitals.
-This is because the increasing weight of a baby puts pressure on the veins in the pelvis, and during pregnancy the volume of blood in your body increases, which further increases the pressure in the veins.
-In addition, the increase of progesterone during pregnancy causes blood vessels to relax, making it easier for them to stretch and swell.
+During pregnancy, women are naturally more prone to varicose veins and, in some cases, these veins appear on the genitals.
+This is because the increasing weight of the baby puts pressure on the veins in the pelvis.
+Plus, during pregnancy, the volume of blood in your body increases, which puts pressure on the veins.
+In addition, an increase in the hormone progesterone during pregnancy causes blood vessels to relax, making it easier for them to stretch and swell.

 Varicose veins of the rectum and anus are also known as haemorrhoids.
-These often also result from pregnancy for the same reasons that varicose veins can appear on the vulva and vagina during pregnancy; increased pressure from the heavy baby, increased pressure due to increased volume of blood and the relaxing of veins due to progesterone.
+These often occur during pregnancy for the same reasons that varicose veins can appear on the vulva and vagina - increased pressure from the heavy baby and increased volume of blood, and the relaxing of veins due to progesterone.

 These kinds of varicose veins can also appear in people who aren't pregnant.
-The most common cause is in this case excessive straining, for example because of constipation.
+The most common cause in this case is excessive straining, for example, straining on the loo because of constipation.

-- In the case of haemorrhoids, try to relieve constipation by drinking plenty of water and eating plenty of fruit, vegetables and high fibre foods
+Top tip: In the case of haemorrhoids, try to relieve constipation by drinking plenty of water and eating plenty of fruit, vegetables and high fibre foods.

-Conventional treatment may not be suitable for all instances of varicose veins, so it is best to speak to your GP about what treatment options are available to you if your varicose veins are worrying you, causing you discomfort or causing you pain.
+It is best to speak to your GP about what treatment options are available if your varicose veins are worrying you, or are causing discomfort and pain.
 The range of treatment options for varicose veins is detailed on our treatments page.